 I’ll be blunt: poshers can be insanely cheap.
 When setting my price, I try to choose something reasonable, but also something that’s a little higher than my minimum/ideal price.
 Most Posh sales happen via the offer button, so if you’re firm on your price, you might be waiting a LONG time to make a sale.
 You don’t have to take every lowball offer that comes your way, but if you’re willing to flex by $5-15 on your price, it can go a long way toward getting your listings out the door.

 Another good reason to be flexible on price is for Poshmark’s “closet clean-out” promos.
-The deal with the closet clean-outs is basically that if you lower your price by >10%, Poshmark will give buyers discounted shipping for an hour.
+The deal with the closet clean-outs is basically that if you lower your price by >10%, Poshmark will give buyers discounted shipping for 6 hours.
 These promos always help get sales done, so make sure your price is has enough wiggle room for you to drop it by a few bucks to take advantage of these periodic promos.

 Have shipping materials ready to go

 There’s nothing that makes selling stressful quite like making a sale and then having to scramble to find shipping materials.
 Make sure you have access to a printer, packing tape, and an appropriate shipping envelope.
-As an add-on, I like to put the item in a plastic bag inside the mailing envelope to add an extra layer of protection.
+As an add-on, I like to put the item in a plastic bag or tyvek envelope inside the mailing envelope to add an extra layer of protection.